princemaxi/Apache-Load-Balancer-Configuration-for-Tooling-Website/README.md

 - **Scalable** (ready for growth)
 - **Efficient** (optimized for performance)

-By deploying **Apache as a Load Balancer**, we’ve transformed a collection of web servers into a **robust, production-ready architecture** capable of handling real-world traffic demands.
+By deploying **Apache as a Load Balancer**, we’ve transformed a collection of web servers which we deployed in our earlier project [DevOps Tooling Website Solution](https://github.com/princemaxi/DevOps-Tooling-Website) into a **robust, production-ready architecture** capable of handling real-world traffic demands.

 ---